stride3d/stride-docs/en/manual/physics/script-a-trigger.md

 <span class="badge text-bg-primary">Beginner</span>
 <span class="badge text-bg-success">Designer</span>

-> [!WARNING]
-> This page is outdated, the information contained therein are for Bullet, the previous physics engine

 In this tutorial, we'll create a [trigger](triggers.md) that doubles the size of a ball when the ball passes through it.

 >[!Note]